Update 16 July 2020: Zostavax vaccine

 The Australian Immunisation Handbook contains information about Zostavax administration in special populations, including patients who are immunocompromised or have medical conditions that place them at risk of immunocompromise.
 Additionally, information can also be obtained from the National Centre for Immunisation Research and Surveillance.

-The TGA convened an expert panel consisting of infectious disease physicians (with expertise in vaccines and vaccine safety), a rheumatologist and a respiratory physician to review the role of Zostavax vaccine in the death of the patient.
-The Panel reviewed the case details and the available published literature using a World Health Organization causality assessment framework.
+The TGA convened an expert panel consisting of infectious disease physicians (with expertise in vaccines and vaccine safety), an oncologist and a respiratory physician to review the role of Zostavax vaccine in the death of the patient.
+The panel reviewed the case details and the available published literature using a World Health Organization causality assessment framework.

-The Panel noted that the vaccine was administered consistent with existing recommendations, with the dose of hydroxychloroquine and prednisolone below the level expected to cause significant immunosuppression.
-The Panel concluded that the clinical findings were consistent with a causal association between Zostavax and fatal (vaccine-related) varicella-zoster virus infection.
+The panel noted that the patient was contraindicated to receive the vaccine, due to his severe immunocompromise secondary to metastatic melanoma and high dose steroids.
+The panel concluded that the clinical findings were consistent with a causal association between Zostavax and fatal vaccine-related varicella-zoster virus infection.

 The panel also noted that a high index of suspicion, early diagnostic testing, prompt empirical antiviral therapy, and where feasible, cessation of immunomodulatory therapy, are all important in such cases.